World's 100 Greatest Golf Courses

 7,279 yards, par 72

 The Old Course at St. Andrews is ground zero for all golf architecture.
 Every course designed since has either been in response to one or more of its features, or in reaction against it.
 Architects either favor the Old Course's blind shots or detest them, either embrace St. Andrews' enormous greens or consider them a waste of turf.
 Latest polarizing topic: Martin Hawtree's design changes in advance of the 2015 Open Championship, which many considered blasphemy beforehand.
 After Zach Johnson's dramatic overtime victory, few mentioned the alterations.
-For the first time ever, the Old Course will host the Senior Open Championship in 2018.
+We’ll see how the latest (minor) alterations play out when the historic links hosts the 150th Open Championship in July.

 Inverness, Nova Scotia, Canada